clairehalloran/GeoHeat-GB/README.md

 Like the PyPSA-Eur model, this model is built through a snakemake workflow.
 Users are referred to the [PyPSA-Eur documentation](https://pypsa-eur.readthedocs.io) for detailed instructions on running the model.

-## Data
-The model uses historical temperature data to project hourly residential heating at high spatial resolution using [heating demand profiles](https://figshare.com/articles/dataset/Monitored_heat_pump_heat_demand_profiles_-_supplementary_information_to_Watson_et_al_2021_/13547447) based on the Renewable Heat Premium Payment trials.
-The development of these profiles is described in the paper [How will heat pumps alter national half-hourly heat demands?
-Empirical modelling based on GB field trials](https://doi.org/10.1016/j.enbuild.2021.110777).
-These profiles are used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and have been modified from half-hourly to hourly to match the temporal resolution of other generation and demand data used in the model.

-The model uses [high spatial resolution population data](https://catalogue.ceh.ac.uk/documents/0995e94d-6d42-40c1-8ed4-5090d82471e1) that contains data supplied by Natural Environment Research Council. ©NERC (Centre for Ecology & Hydrology).
-Contains National Statistics data © Crown copyright and database right 2011.
-These data are used under the [Open Government License](https://eidc.ceh.ac.uk/licences/open-government-licence-ceh-ons/plain).
-If you use this model, you must cite [UK gridded population 2011 based on Census 2011 and Land Cover Map 2015](https://doi.org/10.5285/0995e94d-6d42-40c1-8ed4-5090d82471e1).